brandon6ix/Logo-maker-10/README.md

 ## Questions
 If you have any questions about the project, please contact me at [brandonwillis18@icloud.com](mailto:brandonwillis18@icloud.com).
-You can also visit my GitHub profile at [https://github.com/brandon6ix](https://github.com/brandon6ix).
+You can also visit my GitHub profile at [https://github.com/brandon6ix](https://github.com/brandon6ix). video: https://youtu.be/hZxykrkqSdI